USAJOBS/Help/faq/application/process.md

 * Upload and save required documents.
 * Have a more personalized experience.

 ## 3. Search for jobs

 Start your job search by typing in a keyword or location.
 Use our search filters to narrow your results by salary, work schedule, agency and more.

 You can search for jobs anytime, but it’s best to create and sign into your profile before doing a search.
 Why?
-Because, we can use your profile information to improve your job search results.
+We can use your profile information to improve your job search results.
 [Learn how to search for jobs](../../../how-to/search/).

 ### Save your search